Ptujec/LaunchBar/Recent-Notes/README.md

 <img src="01.jpg" width="604"/>

-The action is associated with Notes.app, so you can simply select Notes.app and press `Space` to show your notes.
+The action is associated with Notes.app, so you can simply select Notes.app and press <kbd>space</kbd> to show your notes.
 Narrow down the results by typing as usual.

 **Note:** If you are looking for more features, you can try [Roey's Action](https://github.com/roeybiran/launchbar-actions/tree/main/notes-search.lbaction/Contents/Scripts).